Veterinarians

 Dr. Growette really enjoys reproduction and foal medicine; she has recently become interested in sales work, as well.
 She’s particularly fond of working in the Bluegrass for a plethora of reasons, among them “the landscape, the prestige of the industry as a whole and the unique opportunities available to me simply by practicing veterinary medicine in this area,” she explains.
 “I love driving through the rolling countryside and seeing beautiful and historic horse farms everywhere, and getting to participate in events [either as a veterinarian or a spectator] like the horse sales and race meets.
 I love that so much of the way of life in the Bluegrass surrounds the horse.
 The bourbon isn't too shabby either!”

-When not working or riding her own horse, Banana, Dr. Growette enjoys reading, knitting, listening to true crime podcasts and spending time with her animals, dogs Apollo and Aurora and cats Linus and Lucy.
+When not working or riding her own horse, Banana, Dr. Growette enjoys reading, knitting, and chasing her son Tatum around.

 Dr. Emily Spengler, Associate Veterinarian

 Dr. Emily Spengler grew up in La Grange, North Carolina, as the only horse-crazy kid in her family.
-She dabbled in the English disciplines and had a Quarter Horse mare until she finished her undergrad degree at the University of Georgia (UGA).
-“I am passionate about horses and advocating for their overall care.
-I also found that I loved working with people whose livelihoods revolved around the horses,” Dr. Spengler says of her decision to obtain her veterinary degree from UGA.
+She dabbled in the English disciplines and had a Quarter Horse mare until she finished her undergraduate degree at the University of Georgia in 2016.

 Read More